-The next AudioCollective event will feature the soundtrack to Pulp Fiction on Saturday 30th December at The Swan.
+The next AudioCollective event will feature the live concert film Stop Making Sense by Talking Heads s on Saturday 27th January at The Swan.

-Each month we’ll be giving away a fresh copy of the vinyl in our free to enter raffle too – how foolish is that!
+Each month we’ll be giving away a fresh copy of the vinyl (DVD in this case) in our free to enter raffle too …

 £4 advance tickets are available online at Badlands.